Diversity, Equity & Inclusion Awards

 Proposals are reviewed and winners determined by the Academic Senate Committee on Diversity, Equity and Inclusion.

-Any faculty senate member, student or staff can be nominated.
+Any Academic Senate faculty member, student or staff can be nominated.

 In evaluating many outstanding people, the main characteristics considered are extraordinary accomplishments in leadership, innovation, initiatives, and creativity.